tdownie0/music-theor-ease/topics/Website/ch1.md

 as the root of the "app" folder, and is the main page of our site, being the first one you land on.
 The main page of a site you visit (also called a home page) is often referred to as the index page.
 With Next.js, using "page.(js/tsx)" is the convention for naming a page that has a specific route.
-In this case, the root page (main page) of a site has a route of `/`.
+In this case, the root page (main page) of our site has a route of `/`.
 This is standard for websites, and mimics a folder structure where `/` would be the top level folder.
 If you have the site running locally (which you can do by being in the directory of the source code you have downloaded on your machine through the `git clone` command from earlier and running `npm run dev`), you can see that if you add a `/` after `localhost:3000`,